 From a tile owned by a descendant of Jan Putman in the Mohawk Valley.
 A copy with the lion argent painted on a wooden plate about 1840 (8 inches wide is owned by Eben Putnam of Salem, MA).

-Wendell Putman in his manuscript “Memoirs,” which he wrote about 1970, said the following about the American Putman coat of arms:
+Wendell Putman in his manuscript “Memoirs” that he wrote about 1970 said that the the following was the American Putman crest:

 In the 1950’s the son of my cousin Henry Van der Veer Putman attended MIT and there met the son of Henri Putman a Belgian professor of mathematics in a French university.
 I corresponded for a time with the professor and told him about the pioneering Putman in America, but I lacked information and time for a good response.
 His information was much better.
 He told me that in the early 1400’s the name Putman was recorded in the Rhineland Duisberg area of the German-Dutch border.
 Putman was a land overseer for a German Duke rating a coat of arms with a row of boars’ heads at the top and what appeared to me to be a row of coal-hods at the bottom with writing between.

 I wonder if boars heads may mean the that family root the earth, were diggers, or pitman.